 In Java, exceptions are used to handle errors that occur during the execution of a program.
 There are many built-in exceptions in Java, but sometimes we need to create our own exceptions to handle specific errors.
 These exceptions are called as user defined exception in Java.
-This is where user-defined exceptions come in.
+This is where custom exceptions come in.

 What is user defined exception in Java?